likesunny-yon/MedicalArchive_fullstack/README.md

 #
 > ## Project Description

-<p><b style="color:orange">Ficave is a decentralised medical documentation system,built on filecoin’s storage network.
+<p><b style="color:orange">Ficave is a decentralised medical documentation system,built on Fantom network.

 Ficave is the first medical ledger on the blockchain,which makes it easy to upload,send,receive,and acess medical data’s on chain .
-</b> Files stored on Ficave are immutable and can’t be accessed without user  permission or password,confidential medical datas can also be stored in private folders.
+</b> Files stored on Ficave are immutable and can’t be accessed without user  permission or password,confidential medical data can also be stored in private folders.

 <b style="color:orange">FiCave</b> Dapp is free and easy to use,conveniently upload,encrypt and share your medical files with your doctor or consultant.
 Files uploaded on Ficave can also be made open-source to serve as  research material in the medical dataset,enabling on chain peer-to-peer medical database.